nomadsdev/veil-sight-python/README.md

 ## Development

-To further extend or customize VeilSight:
+To extend or customize VeilSight:

 - **Window Interaction**: Enhance `find_window` to support more complex scenarios, such as interacting with multiple instances of the same application.
 - **Image Processing**: Improve `find_image_on_screen` by experimenting with different image matching techniques, such as edge detection or feature matching.